-When I put my hand on my chest, I can feel my heartbeat.
-But I never really pondered the mechanism of the human heart.
+When we put our hand on our chest, we feel our heartbeat.
+But have we ever really pondered the mechanism of the human heart?
 Here are some fascinating facts:

 - The heart begins to beat four weeks after conception.

 - The heart of an average man beats approximately 70 times per minute whereas the average woman’s heart beats at 78 beats per minute.